 Garlic butter is a versatile kitchen staple with even the smallest amount adding so much flavor to a dish, whether meat, seafood, vegetables, mashed potatoes, pasta and more.
-Plus, it only takes 5 minutes to make using butter, garlic cloves, parsley, lemon juice and salt!
+It only takes 5 minutes to make using butter, garlic cloves, parsley, lemon juice and salt!
+Plus video tutorial!

 There’s no need to settle for bland storebought spreads when you can whip up this inexpensive homemade garlic butter in minutes!
 The best part?
 You can make it ahead of time, as it’ll keep nicely in the fridge or freezer for later use.
 You’ll want to keep some on-hand to add amazing flavor to dishes as we cook!

 Combining butter with garlic is a simple creation hailing from France, where it’s called Burgundy Butter or beurre a la bourgignonne.
 The secret to this recipe is pureeing the garlic, which only takes 5 minutes on a cutting board with a knife and some salt.

 HOW TO USE GARLIC BUTTER

 I’ve used homemade garlic butter for years, and always find even a small amount tantalizes the taste buds!
 You can serve it with baked potatoes, mashed potatoes, vegetables, corn on the cob, steak, chops, roast chicken and the list goes on.
 Rave reviews will follow, and my kids beg for it all the time too.

 Also think about making garlic bread, garlic butter pasta (with parmesan), garlic butter shrimp or lobster/crab, all so good!
 Last but not least, you can make garlic butter sauce with it.
 So many possibilities!